lvgl/lvgl/docs/details/base-widget/coord.rst

 Relative to another Widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Alternately, you can choose an "anchor point" on another Widget.
+Alternately, you can choose an "anchor" on another Widget.

 .. code-block:: c